The Definitive Guide on How Often You Should Clean Everything

 Twice a week

 - Dust-mop hardwood floors to prevent scratching from dirt.

 - Put away clutter.
 Here are a few things professional organizers never buy.

 - Vacuum if you live in a dusty region or have children and pets that track in lots of dirt.
 Otherwise, weekly vacuuming should suffice.

-- This microfiber couch cleaning trick will keep your living space sanitized.
+- There are many chemical-free ways to clean your home.
+This microfiber couch cleaning trick will keep your living space sanitized.